Best prediction under a nested error model with log transformation: Introduction

 Here we obtain optimal predictors for individual values of the target variable in out-of-sample units and also for small area means.
 Additionally, second-order asymptotic approximations for the MCPEs of pairs of individual predictions are derived, which lead to good approximations for the MSEs of predicted area means.
 In the small area estimation literature, this was done previously only under area-level models by Slud and Maiti (2006).
 Under a unit-level model, Molina (2009) dealt with estimation of exponentials of mixed effects, i.e. exponentials of linear functions of the fixed and the random effects in the model; the individual values of the original variable cannot be expressed as special cases of these parameters.
 Thus, the target parameters and not the same and consequently results are also different.
 In particular, certain crossed-product terms appearing in the MCPE that are of lower order in Molina (2009), are not negligible when predicting individual observations.
 In fact, those crossed-product terms are typically neglected in small area estimation applications.
 Here we show that these terms cannot be neglected and give their analytical expression up to $o(D^{-1})$ terms, where $D$ is the number of areas.

 Analytical approximations for the uncertainty measures have a complex shape and users might prefer to use resampling procedures such as bootstrap methods.
-González-Manteiga et al. (2008) proposed a parametric bootstrap method designed for finite populations under a nested error model that is suitable in this paper.
-However, González-Manteiga et al. (2008) proved consistency of the bootstrap MSE estimator when the target parameters are linear.
+Gonz\'alez-Manteiga et al. (2008) proposed a parametric bootstrap method designed for finite populations under a nested error model that is suitable in this paper.
+However, Gonz\'alez-Manteiga et al. (2008) proved consistency of the bootstrap MSE estimator when the target parameters are linear.
 For our particular non-linear parameters, consistency remains to be proved.
 Nevertheless, once an analytical asymptotic expression is available for the true MSE, the technique of imitation used in that paper can be followed to achieve the consistency in this paper.
 Thus, the theoretical results for the MSE approximation that are obtained in this paper lead automatically to the consistency of the corresponding bootstrap MSE estimators.

 The paper is organized as follows.
-The considered model and the target parameters are introduced in Section \ref{secModel}.
-The best predictor and first and second-stage empirical best predictors are given in Section \ref{secEB}.
+The considered model and the target quantities are introduced in Section \ref{secModel}.
+This section also gives the best predictor and first and second-stage empirical best predictors of the target quantities.
+Section \ref{fitting} describes usual likelihood-based fitting methods.
 MCPEs and MSEs of first-stage empirical best predictors are obtained in Section \ref{secUncertainty}, and for second-stage empirical best predictors, second-order approximations to the analogous uncertainty measures are given in Section \ref{MSEEB2}.
 Second-order unbiased estimators of these uncertainty measures are provided in Section \ref{secEstimUncer}.
 Section \ref{SecBoot} describes a parametric bootstrap procedure for estimation of the uncertainty.
-Section \ref{secExample} illustrates the procedures through the estimation of mean income in Spanish provinces.
+Section \ref{sec:simexp} describes the result of a simulation experiment comparing the proposed predictor with existing ones.
+Section \ref{secExample} illustrates the procedures through the estimation of mean income in municipalities from Mexico.
 Finally, the proofs of all the theorems are included in the Appendix.